S-MORA/admin_panel/README.md

 Demo Log in: test@gmail.com password: test123

 Create Students, Instructors, Cohorts and Courses.
-Add/Remove Instructors and Students to Courses.
+Add/Remove Instructors and Students to/from Courses.
-Add/Remove Cohorts to Courses.
+Add/Remove Cohorts to/from Courses.
 ----
 ## Environment